home

 Fund managers work in teams, which are usually made up of:

-Research analysts - who provide detailed industry and company analysis, enabling better financial forecasting and share valuations.
+Research Analysts - who provide detailed industry and company analysis, enabling better financial forecasting and share valuations.

-Portfolio/fund managers - who decide in which assets a fund should be invested.
+Portfolio/Fund Managers - who decide in which assets a fund should be invested.

-Client relationship managers - who explain and discuss decisions with the customer - for institutional funds this usually involves attending and making presentations to senior personnel and trustees at board meetings.
+Client Relationship Managers - who explain and discuss decisions with the customer - for institutional funds this usually involves attending and making presentations to senior personnel and trustees at board meetings.

 Depending on the size and structure of a fund management firm, a fund manager may undertake two or even all three of these aspects.